c-wenlong/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com m/Computer Science` : Adds a contact named `John Doe` to the list.

    * `star 1 s/3` : Adds 3 stars to the first person on the list.